Mark Wigley

-Mark Antony Wigley (born 1956) is a New Zealand-born architect and author based in the United States.
+Mark Antony Wigley (born 1956) is a New Zealand-born architectural historian and critic based in the United States.
+He is a Professor of Architecture at the Columbia Graduate School of Architecture, Planning and Preservation.
 From 2004 to 2014, he was the Dean of Columbia University's Graduate School of Architecture, Planning and Preservation.

 Career

 Wigley received both his Bachelor of Architecture (1979) and Ph.D.
 (1987) from the University of Auckland, New Zealand.
 Mike Austin was his doctoral supervisor.
 Wigley left Auckland in 1986 and taught at Princeton University, from 1987 to 1999, serving also as the director of Graduate Studies at Princeton’s School of Architecture.

 In 1988, Wigley co-curated with Philip Johnson the MoMA exhibition Deconstructivist Architecture.
 The exhibition featured the works of seven architects, who were already well-known at the time for a style of architecture that involved in various ways "deconstructing" conventional notions of architectural convention: Frank Gehry, Zaha Hadid, Peter Eisenman, Daniel Libeskind, Bernard Tschumi, Rem Koolhaas and Coop Himmelb(l)au.
 The curators linked the works to the philosophical notion of Deconstruction, as espoused by French philosopher Jacques Derrida, as well as the art-architectural historical precedent of Russian constructivism, and several works from this period were displayed in the exhibition.
-However, of the architects only Eisenman and Tschumi acknowledged the connection to Derrida and only Hadid and Koolhaas to Constructivism.
+However, of the architects involved only Eisenman and Tschumi acknowledged the connection to Derrida.